vsergeev/u-msgpack-python/README.md

 ## Compatibility Mode

-u-msgpack-python offers a compatibility mode for the [old specification](https://github.com/msgpack/msgpack/blob/master/spec-old.md) "raw" bytes msgpack type.
-When the compatibility mode is enabled, u-msgpack-python will serialize both unicode strings and bytes into the "raw" msgpack type, and deserialize the "raw" msgpack type into bytes.
+u-msgpack-python offers a compatibility mode for the [old specification](https://github.com/msgpack/msgpack/blob/master/spec-old.md) to handle the old "raw" bytes msgpack type.
+When the compatibility mode is enabled, u-msgpack-python will serialize both unicode strings and bytes into the old "raw" msgpack type, and deserialize the "raw" msgpack type into bytes.
 To enable compatibility mode, simply set the `compatibility` boolean of the umsgpack module to `True`.

 ``` python
 >>> umsgpack.compatibility = True